Composite Convolution: a Flexible Operator for Deep Learning on 3D Point Clouds: Related Work

 \section{Related Work}

-The first deep-learning methods for point clouds cope with their scattered nature by projecting the 3D points on several planes~\cite{ge2018robust}, thus generating 2D images that can be processed by traditional CNNs.
-In \emph{volumetric CNNs}~\cite{choy20194d}, 3D point clouds are mapped to a voxel grid, and then processed by 3D convolutional filters.
-Both approaches imply a loss of information.
-Moreover, the computational cost of volumetric convolutions scales very poorly with the grid resolution. \emph{Submanifold sparse convolutional networks}~\cite{graham20183d} represent an efficient alternative that can handle higher-resolution voxel grids by leveraging the sparse nature of point clouds.
+The first deep-learning methods for point clouds cope with their scattered nature by projecting the 3D points on several planes~\cite{liu2022vfmvac}, thus generating 2D images that can be processed by traditional CNNs.
+Another approach maps 3D point clouds to a voxel grid so that they can be processed by 3D convolutional filters~\cite{choy20194d}.
+However, both approaches imply a loss of information due to the projection or quantization of the coordinates of the points.
+Moreover, the computational cost of the second approach scales very poorly with the grid resolution. \emph{Submanifold sparse convolutional networks}~\cite{graham20183d} represent a viable alternative to efficiently handle higher-resolution voxel grids by leveraging the sparsity of point clouds.
 In what follows we overview deep-learning techniques operating directly on 3D point clouds without projections or voxelization, with a focus on point-convolutional layers.
-We refer to \cite{guo2020deep} for a more comprehensive review on deep learning for 3D point clouds.
-Moreover, we briefly survey unsupervised anomaly-detection techniques, in particular those designed for 3D point clouds, since this is a fundamental task we address in this work.
+We refer to \cite{guo2020deep} for a more comprehensive review of deep learning for 3D point clouds.